malteschoen/fasterGibsonForExtensionalFlowBetweenCapillaries/Readme.md

 1. on the relations between elongational/extensional viscosity AND flow rate AND elongational/extensional pressure drop
 2. on the formulae developed by Gibson in the late eighties to depict these relations
-3. on our newer formula that gives up some accuracy to have better
+3. on our newer formula that gives up some accuracy in order to become a useful tool for everyday engineering work.

-and also materials for other researchers to reproduce our findings and improve on them.

 </details>